hemdesai/SAS_MCP/README.md

    streamlit run frontend/chatbot_demo.py
    ```
 5. Open [http://localhost:8501](http://localhost:8501) in your browser.
-6. Enter SAS code or math prompts in the chat UI.
-- **For multi-step SAS code:** Specify the output table name (e.g., `results2`) in the single Table Name input to fetch the correct results.
+6. Enter valid SAS code in the chat UI.
+Specify the output table name (e.g., `results2`) in the single Table Name input to fetch the correct results.
 Only one Table Name input is used and honored.
-- **For math prompts/simple arithmetic:** The backend auto-fetches `work.results.x` for you, but for all other code, the Table Name field determines which table is fetched.
-- The UI and backend always use the Table Name input as provided by the user.
+The UI and backend always use the Table Name input as provided by the user.
 7. All results are fetched via MCP tools and the MCP tool call trace is shown after each response.

 ---